-Furthermore, the COLA will be suspended for all state employees, teachers, BHDDH nurses, correctional officers, judges and state police until the aggregate funding level of their plans exceeds 80%; however, an interim COLA will be granted in four-year intervals while the COLA is suspended.
+Prior to the passage of H5200Aaa Article 12 the COLA was suspended for all state employees, teachers, BHDDH nurses, correctional officers, judges and state police until the aggregate funding level of their plans exceeds 80%; however, an interim COLA will be granted in four-year intervals while the COLA is suspended.
 The first interim COLA was during the Calendar Year beginning January 1, 2017.
 Also, for current retirees and beneficiaries retired on or before July 1, 2015 the \$25,000 cap will be increased to \$30,000 (indexed) for any COLA payable based on the every fourth year provision.
+Effective with the passage of H5200Aaa Article 12 the benefit adjustments while the plan is less than 80% funded are reduced to twenty-five percent (25%) of the benefit adjustment instead of fully suspended, paid annually.